apes-soft/tinker/README.md

 This stage will allow us to evaluate whether this strategy will work.
 Focus on the JAC execution path for now.
 General steps are:

-1. **Profile** the latest version of `dynamic` for JAC without OpenMP.
-Need to understand quantitavely the performance.
+1. **Profile** the latest version of `dynamic` for: JAC without OpenMP.
+Need to understand quantitavely the performance, the use case provided by Richard.
 2. Revisit the **execution path** of `dynamic` for the JAC benchmark.
 3. **Split the loops** currently parallelised using OpenMP with MPI.
 4. Check that the correct output is still being produced from multiple-process runs compared to that from a single process.